 At the movies: “You went into the theater that had the movie that mom said was not appropriate for me.”

-After every reported sighting, I asked my students why they didn’t approach me and say hello face-to-face.
+After every reported sighting, I asked my students why they didn’t approach me and say hello.
 Every time, they said that their parents wouldn’t allow them to because they were “giving me privacy.”

-I have to say that I really enjoyed teaching in such a small and involved community, but it look a little bit of getting used to with being the new person in town.
-And I have to admit—I never wore those bright-pink sweats outside of my house for the rest of the year!
+I have to say that I really enjoyed teaching in such a small and involved community, but it look a little bit of getting used to being the new person in town.
+And I have to admit—I never wore those bright pink sweats outside of my house for the rest of the year.
+You never know when the paparazzi will snap a photo!